hkhc/jarbird.github.io/docs/reference/properties-ref.md

 - `gradle.properties` at Gradle home directory (`~/.gradle/garadle.properties`)

-- `gradle.properties` at project root directory
+- `gradle.properties` at the project root directory

 If a property is set in multiple places, the one at the higher place of the table override the lower one.

 ## Maven Central <a href="#mavencentral"/>